mlogan914/python-cloud/README.md

-# Mini Project -- Python Cloud Project Using Amazon EC2 and S3
+# Mini Project -- Python Cloud Project Using AWS EC2 and S3